The ICTI Ethical Toy Program provides robust, trusted, industry-leading social compliance audits and toy factory certification.

 Accredited Auditors and Progress Visit Specialists:

-Ethical Toy Program Progress Visits can be conducted by PV Specialists from accredited audit firms, authorised Ethical Toy Program staff members or other specialist organizations.
-The list of accredited auditors and PV Specialists is available here.
+- Ethical Toy Program Progress Visits can be conducted by PV Specialists from accredited audit firms, authorized Ethical Toy Program staff members or other specialist organizations.

 Types of Audits and Visits